Electric Bikes - Introduction

 - 52v 11.2 aH 80 cells [5x16] (all day around town, higher speeds, longer distances)

-An Englishman in China: Paul lives in Shanghai and he has a small business selling mostly MAC motors and batteries that he makes up himself.
+An Englishman in China: Paul Lynch lives in Shanghai and he has a small very successful and much larger business selling Bafang and MAC motors and batteries that his own factory makes.
 His web site is http://em3ev.com/store/ and he combines the best of East and West.
 China makes millions of ebike motors, so their prices are low and their quality is getting better every day.
 Paul selects reliable products, speaks English as his native tongue and understands when customers need advice.
 His prices are slightly higher than the Chinese bulk houses, but our experience has suggested the extra is well worth it.
 When we were in China we visited his operation and were impressed.
+2020: Seeing it in videos now, it is even more impressive.

 Premade E-Bikes: If instead you want a premade ebike there are many offerings... some good, some cheap components, an amazing range of prices and awfully expensive to experiment compared with the price of conventional bikes.
 The big problem with premade is that most of the bike frames and components are not that great.
 They are more like the big-box store bikes.
 Some look like kids bikes with their small wheels, not understanding the comfort and pleasure of 700c rims.
 Others are stretched to fit the battery behind the seat post.
 Some use shock absorbers rather than better designed steel forks that have inherent shock absorbency.
 They also can add 10kg (20 lbs) to the weight because they don't pay attention to details.